What it means to you

 Consent

 In the case where we are relying on your explicit consent as the lawful basis to process your data, you can request to withdraw consent or restrict/object to some elements of the processing.
-The ICO have a guide to consent.
+The ICO has a guide to consent.

 Transparency